JuliaEnergy/PowerDynamics.jl/test/OpenIPSL_test/ModelTransferRules.md

 #### Parameter Categorization
 All **public paramers** (also those lifted from the extended models) go to the @parameters blocks.
 All **protect parameters** should end up in a plain `begin...end` block before the equations.
+**Protected parameters**, which do not show up in equations but only in "start" values of others keep be ignored!
+We don't need to keep them around as the initialization works differently in PowerDynamics.

 The public parameters a categorized in "fixed" and "free" parameters.
 Fixed parameters have a default value, free parameters have a guess value.

 The protecte parameters fall in different categorations:
   - "derived" parameters: those are used in the equations but are essentialy just shorthands for some simple terms combining multiple other parameters.
 Those can be placed in plain `begin..end` blocks before the equations (there you essentially define terms `p_derived = p1+p2` will be treated as the term `p1 + p2` in the equation block).
   - "absolute values": sometimes, there are absolute values like heuristic values, those can be treated like "derived" parameters.
   - "initialization parameters": those parameters are only used as intermediate results for initialization. they do not appear in the equations, instead they are only used as `start` properties for variables or in the default equations for "free" parameters.
-Those should be copied to the `begin..end` block as well, but they should be commented out with a not that they are only used to initialize some other variables.
-  Intermediate results, which are just used in other commented out init equatiosn but not in the actual dynamic equation should be commented out as well.
+Those can be ignored and don't need porting!

 ### If/Else:
 In ModelingToolkit, you cannot use if / else statmenes in eqautions.
 Instead, we need the fucntional form: